SamSamhuns/face_registration_and_recognition_milvus/README.md

 -   Contextual information techniques (looking for hand)
 -   Algorithms:
    -   Texture analysis: Detect artifacts caused by imaging the screen (Moiré patterns) or Local Binary Patterns (LBPs)
-   -   Specular feature projections: Train SVM models on specular feature space projctions of genuine and spoofed face images for impersonation detection
+   -   Specular feature projections: Train SVM models on specular feature space projections of genuine and spoofed face images for impersonation detection
    -   Frequency analysis: Examine the Fourier domain of the face
    -   Optical flow algorithms: Examine the differences and properties of optical flow generated from 3D objects and 2D planes.
    -   Image quality assessment: Detect spoofs with an ensemble of image quality measures